Geno's Steaks: Description

-English sign controversy
+English sign controversy and supposed discrimination against Mexican immigrants

-A sign on Geno's window gained press notoriety in 2006, during the immigration controversy.
+In June 2006, a sign on Geno's window gained press notoriety during a national controversy over immigration.
 The sign reads: "This Is AMERICA: WHEN ORDERING Please "SPEAK ENGLISH"."
 The Philadelphia Commission on Human Relations filed a discrimination complaint, arguing that Geno's violated the city's Fair Practices Ordinance, which prohibits discrimination in public accommodation, by "denying service to someone because of his or her national origin, and having printed material making certain groups of people feel their patronage is unwelcome."
 Vento had previously said the signs are directed at the Mexican immigrants in the surrounding neighborhood.

 Vento said that no one has been refused service for not speaking English, but said, "If I can't understand you, you might not get the sandwich you thought you ordered."
+Locals of eastern Asian and Latin American descent have spoke of times where they have been refused service for ordering with an accent.

 The Philadelphia Commission on Human Relations found probable cause that the sign is discriminatory.
 The commission says the sign could make non-English speakers feel unwelcome or discriminated against.

 Vento enlisted the aid of the Southeastern Legal Foundation, a public-interest legal organization.
 In 2006, the Foundation had defended a bar owner cited by the Ohio Civil Rights Commission for a sign reading "For Service, Speak English."
 That case was settled when the owner removed the sign.

 Responding in an interview with Fox News analyst Neil Cavuto, Vento stated that he does not turn away any customer, and therefore does not discriminate.
 He also vowed to keep his sign displayed no matter how much pressure he receives.
 He explained to Cavuto that his parents had to learn English when they came to the U.S. He said that if his customers order in any other language, he will give them Cheez Whiz on bread.
 Vento posed some rhetorical questions: "If one goes into a Puerto Rican neighborhood, how many signs would be seen in English?" and "When one is on the telephone, it may say press 1 for English, press 2 for Spanish; but where is the number for, say, Italian or Korean?"

 On March 19, 2008, Philadelphia's Commission on Human Relations ruled that the restaurant did not violate the city's Fair Practices Ordinance.

 The sign was quietly removed at some point before the 2016 Democratic National Convention to avoid offense.